Find schools that offer these popular programs

 Source: *U.S. Bureau of Labor Statistics

-To become a phlebotomy technician, one must complete a 4-8 month training program, which may result in earning a certificate or diploma.
+To become a phlebotomy technician, one must complete a training program, which usually takes less than 1 year and may result in earning a certificate or diploma.
 To become certified, phlebotomy technicians sit for a certification exam from one of several professional organizations or associations.
 Additionally, a state license may be required by some states.
 Certified phlebotomy technicians study math, venipuncture, arterial puncture, blood collection procedures, OSHA and safety rules, computer skills and lab procedures.
 Classroom study and clinical practice are critical parts of a certified phlebotomy technician's education.

 Career and Economic Outlook